Civale coasts, Luplow drives in 5 as Indians pound Tigers

 Luplow narrowly missed a second three-run homer, settling for a two-run double to finish with a career-high five RBIs.

-Civale (2-0), who beat the Tigers in his season debut a week ago, continued a run of strong starting pitching for Cleveland.
-The right-hander gave up two singles and faced the minimum through six innings before Robbie Grossman homered off him in the seventh.
+Civale (2-0), who beat the Tigers in his season debut a week ago, continued a run of strong starting pitching for Cleveland, whose rotation has a 2.60 ERA through seven games.
+The right-hander gave up two singles and faced the minimum through six innings before Robbie Grossman homered in the seventh.

-Civale didn’t give up a walk and struck out six before manager Terry Francona replaced him in the eighth after 90 pitches.
+Civale didn’t issue a walk and struck out six before manager Terry Francona replaced him in the eighth after 90 pitches.

+“He pitched really well,” Francona said.
+“He threw his breaking ball for lead strikes.
+He elevated his fastball.
+He threw a good changeup.
+Kind of like (Zach) Plesac last night, they had to respect three different pitches and three different speeds.”

 Jeimer Candelario hit a two-run homer in the ninth for Detroit.

-Luplow’s 432-foot shot to straightaway center with two outs in the fourth off Tarik Skubal (0-1) put the Indians ahead 6-0.
+Luplow’s 432-foot shot to straightaway center with two outs in the fourth off rookie Tarik Skubal (0-1) put the Indians ahead 6-0.

 Franmil Reyes hit his third homer in two days, Roberto Pérez and Andrés Giménez each added a two-run homer and César Hernández had a solo shot for the Indians, who will try to complete a three-game series sweep Sunday.

 The Indians have homered nine times in their past three games.
-They’re 4-0 when hitting more than one homer.
+They’re 4-0 when hitting more than one homer, and their 14 homers in the first seven games are the most by a Cleveland team since the 1997 Indians hit 15.

+After breaking down his own performance, Civale tipped his cap to Cleveland’s offense.

+“One more thing,” Civale said, wrapping up his Zoom session.
+“Runs are awesome.
+That was fun.”

+“What happened tonight was unacceptable,” said the left-hander, who held the Indians to two runs and four hits in 5 1/3 innings last week.
+“That’s not who I am.
+But it’s just learning from it and move forward.
+I get the ball in another five days and I can prepare very well between now and then.”

-Luplow appeared to hit his second three-run homer in the sixth, but the umpires ruled it hit the top of the wall in left and the call was upheld following an unusually long video review.
+Luplow appeared to hit his second three-run homer in the sixth, but the umpires ruled it hit the top of the wall in left and the call of a double was upheld following an unusually long video review.

-Luplow crouched at second base almost as if he was praying while the umpires conferred.
+Luplow crouched at second base almost as if he was praying while the umpires conferred with replay headquarters in New York and fans watched several replays on the giant scoreboard.

+Francona didn’t argue with plate umpire Kerwin Danley, but not because he agreed with the ruling.

+“I told Kerwin if the game would’ve been closer they might’ve had a first where somebody in New York would’ve had to throw me out,” Francona joked.
+“I thought it was a home run, too.”

 With Detroit starting a left-hander, Luplow got the start in center because he’s a .270 career hitter against lefties.
 In the fourth, Yu Chang doubled with one out, Pérez walked, and one out later, Luplow rocketed his second homer to the deepest part of Progressive Field.